-Our Directors, Steve and Josh, have over 60 years of combined camp experience!
+Our Directors, Josh, Joe, and Carrie, have over 60 years of combined camp experience!
 I guess you can say that “We LOVE camp.”
 From pre-camp preparations to day-to-day program management during the summer we personally ensure that summers at Camp Wayne provide each and every camper with memories to last a lifetime.
 Actively participating in the excitement right alongside our campers is the highlight of each summer.
 In fact, our campers usually start to wonder what bunk we’re in!

 Josh Corpuel: As a third generation Camp Director, Josh has lived and breathed camp since his days as a camper through his years as a counselor and Sports Director to his current role as Director of Camp Wayne.
 Josh’s grandparents, Jules and Belma Corpuel, became the owners and directors of Camp Wayne in 1952 and it has been part of the family ever since.
 Josh is proud to follow in the footsteps of his grandparents, parents, aunts and uncles.
 His passion for ensuring campers have a transformative camp experience and create memories that will last a lifetime is central to every decision he makes.
 He had the experience of being a camper himself, so he understands what matters most not only from the vantage point of his campers, but also his staff.
 Following his camper years, which started in 1980, Josh played several different roles, working on the support staff team, as a counselor and a Hockey Director.
 In his current role as Director, Josh is involved in all pre-camp preparations and in the day-to-day operation during the camp season.
 He is driven by the goal of creating a summer home for children where they will develop lasting friendships and learn invaluable life skills.
 He understands that creating that opportunity takes a special partnership with his camp families to ensure they have the utmost confidence while their child is away and can feel at ease knowing their child is having the best camp experience.
 During the off-season, Josh lives in Long Island City with his wife Jennifer, daughter Parker, and dog Lola.